Stoner: A Novel by John Edward Williams

 There will be more on this novel when I finish it and then I will be reading Augustus which is reportedly John Williams' best novel.

-I am currently reading this book and will review it shortly.
-The story is intriguing and is also about the life of a man.
+I enjoyed reading Stoner so much I immediately when on to read another of John Willam's novels.
+The story of Butcher's Crossing is intriguing and is also about the life of a man.
 Although this man does not suffer in silence but takes a trip of self discovery.
 The trip ends up being much more that he anticipated and changes his life forever.
+I could not put this book down!